“Put on your oxygen mask before assisting others.”

-How do you prepare your mind?
+How do you prepare your thoughts?
 By training your brain.
 How do we do that?
-Keep reading to find out how I train my brain daily.
-It is absolutely possible.
+Keep reading to find out how I train my mind daily.
+It is entirely possible.
 I didn’t realize this until my cancer journey, but I’ll share more of that later.
 Secondly, you need to work on your soul.
-Understanding that one of your greatest core beliefs should be your relationship with God is imperative to living a deliberate and amazing life.
+Understanding that one of your greatest core beliefs should be your relationship with God is imperative to living a purposeful and amazing life.
 And lastly, focus on your body.
 We’ve heard it over and over again.
 We need to train our bodies with the nutrients and exercise they need to be effective.
 So this is my first tip for success, FOCUS ON YOU!

 Here are my recommendations for your daily disciplines that I do every day: